Fast folding algorithm: Technical Foundations of the FFA

 The Fast Folding Algorithm (FFA) was initially developed as a method to search for periodic signals amidst noise in the time domain, contrasting with the FFT search technique that operates in the frequency domain.
 The primary advantage of the FFA is its efficiency in avoiding redundant summations (unnecessary additional computations).
 Specifically, the FFA is much faster than standard folding at all possible trial periods, achieving this by performing summations through N×log2(N/p−1) steps rather than N×(N/p−1).
 This efficiency arises because the logarithmic term log2(N/p−1) grows much slower than the linear term (N/p−1), making the number of steps more manageable as N increases, N represents the number of samples in the time series, and p is the trial folding period in units of samples.
 The FFA method involves folding each time series at multiple periods, performing partial summations in a series of log2(p) stages, and combining those sums to fold the data with a trial period between p and p+1.
 This approach retains all harmonic structures, making it especially effective for identifying narrow-pulsed signals in the long-period regime.
 One of the FFA's unique features is its hierarchical approach to folding, breaking the data down into smaller chunks, folding these chunks, and then combining them.
-This method, combined with its inherent tolerance to noise and adaptability for different types of data and hardware configurations, ensures the FFA remains a powerful tool for detecting periodic signals, especially in environments with significant noise or interference which makes it especially useful for Astronomical endavours.
+This method, combined with its inherent tolerance to noise and adaptability for different types of data and hardware configurations, ensures the FFA remains a powerful tool for detecting periodic signals, especially in environments with significant noise or interference which makes it especially useful for Astronomical endeavors.